MitDotCom/odin-recipes/README.md

 This site is live at https://mitdotcom.github.io/odin-recipes/

 At the end of the project I will write an updated 'self-reflection' here in the README document.

+After the first iteration, I learned how quick and easy lists (ul and ol) are to use.
+I am excited to learn to use more structure.
+I think I need to just continue with TOP curriculum, as I believe Flexbox may just be the thing I need for that structure.

+Coming back, after the CSS lesson,